eshan-khan/Spotify-Playlist-to-MP3-files/README.md

 ## Prerequisites

 The Main.py needs a secret client key and client key from the user and it needs to be done manually.
-1. Go to [Spotify API](https://developer.spotify.com/dashboard) and go to dashboard
+1. Go to [Spotify API](https://developer.spotify.com/dashboard) and go to dashboard.**WARNING!
+Your account may get suspended so use spare account for this.**

 2. Create an app, set the uri as https://localhost:8000/callback and select Web API in the checkbox below